Scottish Football Association

 A national cup competition was established and its inaugural year 39 clubs competed for the‘King Challenge Cup’ named after its donor Mr Percival King, an Edinburgh based Cricket and Athletic outfitter who had kindly endowed the Association with an ‘exceedingly handsome challenge cup’.
 No Ayrshire teams entered the competition and the honour of winning what effectively was the first Scottish Junior Cup fell to Fairfield (Glasgow) who defeated Woodburn (Edinburgh) by three goals to one in the final at Argyle Park, Govan.

 On 23rd November 1888 representatives of seven clubs met in the Baker’s Arms public house Kilmarnock to form the Kilmarnock Junior Football Association.
-The association stepped effectively disbanded some six months later on 26th April 1889 to facilitate the formation of the Ayrshire Junior Football Association.
-The founding 24 clubs included six of the seven Kilmarnock JFA club, namely Barkip Rangers Galston Athletic , Kilmarnock Caledonian, Kilmarnock Roslyn, Shawbank and South Western (while Stewarton Cunninghame had decided to join the senior ranks).
-The remaining 18 clubs were Beith Thistle, Glengarnock, Largs Thistle, Saltcoats Victoria , Kilmarnock Parkhouse, Rugby Park XI, Arthurlie (Kilmarnock), Overton Thistle, Irvine Rangers, Newmilns, Sons of Labour, Troon Academicals , Tarbolton Burns, Maybole Gardenrose and nearer to home Benwhat Heatherbell , Cronberry Eglinton, Glenbuck Athletic and Skares.
+The association effectively disbanded some six months later on 26th April 1889 to facilitate the formation of the Ayrshire Junior Football Association.
+The founding 24 clubs included six of the seven Kilmarnock JFA clubs, namely Barkip Rangers Galston Athletic, Kilmarnock Caledonian, Kilmarnock Roslyn, Shawbank and South Western (while Stewarton Cunninghame had decided to join the senior ranks).
+The remaining 18 clubs were Beith Thistle, Glengarnock, Largs Thistle, Saltcoats Victoria , Kilmarnock Parkhouse, Rugby Park XI, Arthurlie (Kilmarnock), Overton Thistle, Irvine Rangers, Newmilns, Sons of Labour, Troon Academicals, Tarbolton Burns, Maybole Gardenrose and nearer to home Benwhat Heatherbell , Cronberry Eglinton, Glenbuck Athletic and Skares.

 New Cumnock Junior Teams

-No clubs from the parish of New Cumnock including , however the following season Craigbank (also known as Cumnock Craigbank) joined their ranks.
+Craigbank from the parish of New Cumnock (yet often referred to as Cumnock Craigbank) joined the AJFA.
 This was the real beginning of New Cumnock’s passion for Junior football.
-A host of other junior clubs would follow including the reformed Afton Lads along with short-lived sides such as Afton Lily, Afton Thistle, Ardnith Rovers, Coalburn and Seaforth Rangers while there were a number that carried the Lanemark name – Lanemark Athletic, Lanemark Juniors , Lanemark Thistle and Lanemark 2nd XI.
+A host of other junior clubs fromthe parish would follow including the reformed Afton Lads along with short-lived sides such as Afton Lily, Afton Thistle, Ardnith Rovers, Coalburn and Seaforth Rangers while there were a number that carried the Lanemark name – Lanemark Athletic, Lanemark Juniors , Lanemark Thistle and Lanemark 2nd XI.

 Neither junior side Craigbank nor senior side Lanemark reformed after the Great War and in 1920 it fell to the newly formed junior side New Cumnock United to quench the insatiable thirst for football in the parish.
 The U’s did so with some style before folding in 1928 and two years later the vacancy was filled by Glenafton Athletic continue to fly the flag for Junior football to this day.